Skip to main content

 changes:

-It's a list of editing actions that will be executed in the order they appear.
-And its block has as required parameter jsonpath.
+It is a list of editing actions that are executed in the order they appear.
+The block has jsonpath as a required field.

-During the search process on the changes attribute, all nodes that match the criteria (jsonpath attribute) are changed at once.
-You can make multiple changes to a file just by using expressions.
+During the search process in the changes attribute, all nodes that match the criteria (the jsonpath attribute) are changed at once.
+You can perform multiple changes in a file by using expressions.

 Check out some of the supported expressions: